OMA uses gaming course as a way to teach critical thinking

 Although Topper will be teaching gaming, he said he does not really describe himself as much of a person who plays video games.

-“I am a much higher percentile game designer than I am a player,” said Topper.
+“I am a much higher%ile game designer than I am a player,” said Topper.
 “I just played a lot of different games, more so than trying to focus on being very good at just one.

 “I really like game designs and just the different types of games there are in general.”